-Facebook murder suspect Steve Stephens could be anywhere
+Cleveland murder suspect Steve Stephens kills himself after pursuit

 Through their tears, several of Godwin's children said they hold no animosity against the suspect.

-"Each one of us forgives the killer, the murderer," Godwin's daughter Tonya Godwin-Baines said.
+"Each one of us forgives the killer, the murderer," Godwin's daughter Tonya Godwin Baines said.
 "We want to wrap our arms around him."

 Godwin taught his children the value of hard work.
 He taught them how to love God and fear God, and how to forgive, his children said.